NM Chile & Chile Ristras in Albuquerque

 Hatch, New Mexico red chile ristras

 Although the majority of ristras we sell in Albuquerque are of the Sandia chile variety, we also sell other varieties as well.
 Pequin Ristras have short, woody stems, which make them perfect for arranging into special shapes.
-During the 2022 NM chile season, we will be selling special shapes such as wreaths, hearts, crosses, and much more.
+During the 2024 NM chile season, we will be selling special shapes such as wreaths, hearts, crosses, and much more.
 We will also have plenty of multicolored chile ristras that really add a kick of vibrancy to anywhere you choose to decorate.
 These ristras make awesome gifts for people who like color.
 Finally, we have plenty of sizes available every year.
-Our ristras range from 6 inches to nearly 5 feet long.
+Our ristras range from 6 inches to over 5 feet long.
 We can be a perfect source for chile ristras to decorate any southwestern space you have in mind.

 Delicious chile ristras